SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Data Processing and Calibration Frameworks

 \subsection{Ambient Baseline Correction and Normalization}

-Accurate quantification requires separating animal-specific emissions from background ambient levels.
-Although the sniffer system was installed in individual feeding hoods, each hood remained open to the barn environment on one side, where multiple pens housed additional cattle.
-This configuration meant that measured concentrations reflected not only emissions from the experimental subject but also drifting ambient methane from neighboring pens and variable ventilation conditions.
-Therefore, a two-stage baseline correction procedure was developed using correlated \co measurements as proxies for cow presence and metabolic activity.
+Accurate quantification of animal-specific methane signals requires separating them from background ambient levels.
+Although the sniffer system was installed in individual feeding hoods, each hood remained open to the barn environment on one side, meaning measured concentrations reflected both the experimental subject's emissions and drifting ambient methane from neighboring pens.
+A two-stage baseline correction procedure was developed using CO\textsubscript{2} measurements as proxies for animal presence.